slkennedy/user-research-guidelines/src/pages/persona.md

 ## General persona questions you ask are:

 1. Tell me about your department and your role in it.
-2. describe a typical work day.
+2. Describe a typical work day.
 3. What activities take up most of your time?
 4. do you have any impediments that hamper you from getting the work you value completed?
 5. What would you say your goal is?